politikl/search/README.md

 ### Lightweight and Fast
 Built in Rust for maximum performance.
 Navim launches instantly, fetches results quickly, and uses minimal system resources.
 No Electron, no WebKit, no bloat.

+### ASCII Art Images
+Navim converts images from web pages into ASCII art, so you can see visual content right in your terminal without leaving the text-based interface.

 ### Distraction-Free
 No ads.
 No suggested videos.
 No "people also searched for" rabbit holes.
 Just the information you asked for, presented cleanly in your terminal.